How to Implement Web Scraping in R

 library('parallel')

-We use the help of httr library to collect data from the websites.
-The httr library allows the R program to send HTTP requests.
-It also helps us to handle the responses received from the website.
+The httr library is used to collect data from the websites. httr allows the R program to send HTTP requests.
+It also helps you handle the responses received from the website.

 headers <- c(